 Residential tower at 111 West 57th, otherwise known as Steinway Tower, has been under construction for nearly a decade and it’s finally ready for residents.
+The project consists of two adjacent buildings, one known as Steinway Hall and the other a 91-story residential tower by SHoP Architect.

 According to the Times, “it’s 24 times taller than it is wide.”
 You can think about it as “roughly eight times skinnier than the Empire State Building.”

 Dreamed up by SHoP Architects, the luxury building has added to the “next great chapter in Steinway Hall’s famous history.”
+111 West 57th is home to a total of 60 residences, with 14 in Steinway Hall and the other 46 (with one resident per floor) in SHoP Architects’ tower.

 Though architects may view the building as a “prominent new local and regional landmark,” it has faced local criticism with commentary saying it looks “odd” in the skyline and “almost painfully thin.”